Colne FC is

 The original Colne FC

-A club also called Colne FC played in the Lancashire Combination in the early twentieth century after changing their name from Trawden Forest who had entered the competition for the first time in the 1902-03 season.
+A club also called Colne FC played in the Lancashire Combination in the early twentieth century after changing their name from Trawden Forest, which had entered the competition for the first time in the 1902-03 season.

-After being earlier relegated, Colne lifted the Division Two title in 1905-06, prior to being relegated once again twelve years later and then regaining their status at the first time of asking.
+After being relegated earlier, Colne lifted the Division Two title in 1905-06, prior to being relegated once again twelve years later and then regaining their status at the first time of asking.
 It is unclear when the club folded.

 Colne Dynamoes FC

-Dynamoes joined the Lancashire Combination in 1975, finishing as runners-up on three occasions prior to becoming founder members of the North West Counties League in 1982.
-The won promotion from Division Three at the first attempt as White became a millionaire through his property and building business.
+Dynamoes joined the Lancashire Combination in 1975, finishing as runners-up on three occasions before becoming founder members of the North West Counties League in 1982.
+They won promotion from Division Three at the first attempt as White became a millionaire through his property and building business.

-Dynamoes were turned down promotion into the Football Conference as Holt House did not meet the ground grading requirements.
-White offered the struggling Burnley FC, who he'd earlier tried to purchase, a huge amount to share Turf Moor but he was turned down.
+Dynamoes were turned down for promotion to the Football Conference as Holt House did not meet the ground grading requirements.
+White offered the struggling Burnley FC, whom he'd earlier tried to purchase, a huge amount to share Turf Moor, but he was turned down.

-He announced plans for a new stadium on the outskirts of neighbouring Nelson but after a preseason game against Newcastle Blue Star in 1990, White announced the club were to fold and he was retiring from football amongst claims that the money had run out and death threats had been made towards him.
+He announced plans for a new stadium on the outskirts of neighbouring Nelson, but after a preseason game against Newcastle Blue Star in 1990, White announced the club was to fold, and he was retiring from football, amongst claims that the money had run out and death threats had been made towards him.

 A new Colne FC

-A new incarnation of Colne FC was formed in January 1996 and were placed in the North West Counties League Division Two, moving in to Holt House, which was used by Colne Royal British Legion FC from 1990 until 1995 at which point that club folded.
-Keith Mason was appointed as manager, before being replaced shortly after by Denzil Hart.
+A new incarnation of Colne FC was formed in January 1996, being placed in the North West Counties League Division Two, moving into Holt House, which was used by Colne Royal British Legion FC from 1990 until 1995, at which point that club folded.
+Keith Mason was appointed as manager before being replaced shortly after by Denzil Hart.

 AFC Sudbury were victorious despite the home leg drawing a crowd of 1,742 to Holt House.
 Consistent finishes followed in the Premier Division of the NWCFL, with Steve Cunningham replacing Coates after he had managed the side for ten years.